jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 Belarus, was using malicious documents to collect credentials and exploit vulnerable Zimbra collaboration servers.
 Winter Vivern targeted government, military and diplomatic entities in nations supporting Ukraine.
-Marchs zero\-day vulnerabilities included Outlook, Microsoft Defender SmartScreen and Adobe ColdFusion to keep patch management teams busy.2024 DBIR Wrap\-up81AprilMayJuneThe month began with the exploitation of two zero\-day vulnerabilities in Apple products.
+Marchs zero\-day vulnerabilities included Outlook, Microsoft Defender SmartScreen and Adobe ColdFusion to keep patch management teams busy.
+82
+2024 DBIR Wrap\-up
+April
+The month began with the exploitation of two zero\-day vulnerabilities in Apple products.
 Google mitigated a zero\-day in its Chrome browsers V8 JavaScript engine and then four days later rolled out a new version to mitigate a zero\-day vulnerability in the Skia graphics engine.
 And Microsoft patched the second zero\-day this year in its Common Log File System driver.
 Another zero\-day vulnerability, CVE\-2022\-27926, affected